Victoria harpist celebrates 1 million YouTube views with a concert in Saanich - BC Local News

-Harpist and composer Josh Layne surpassed 1 million views on his YouTube, but locals can hear him live.
+Vancouver Island harpist and composer Josh Layne has surpassed 1 million views on his YouTube channel, but those in Victoria will have the opportunity to hear him live later this year.

 Layne performs a program of French and German music on the harp April 15.